PedroPinheiro96/pedropinheiro96.github.io/_posts/2025-07-21-Linux101-FIlePermissionsAndOwnership.md

 * Never give full (`777`) permissions unless absolutely necessary
 * Scripts should only be executable if needed
 * Use groups to manage shared access between users

----

-## Summary

-Understanding and managing file permissions is critical in Linux.
-By using `ls -l`, `chmod`, and `chown`, you can control exactly who has access to what — keeping your system secure and under control.

-Would you like a downloadable cheat sheet or command-line permissions calculator next?